-Then add in the emails of those students you want involved or by adding a student username if they're not using email.
+Then add the emails of those students you want involved by adding a student username if they're not using email.
 This can be setup by adding a student and sending them the required link and code.
 Add an optional password, if needed.

 Select "Create Topic" and then you are given a link to share with the option to copy as well as to quickly pick what platform you want to auto share to, including Google Classroom, Microsoft Teams, and so on.